arpitaapatel/arpitaapatel/README.md

 ---

-### 🎨 Creative Side
-Design isn’t just a skill; it’s my language.
-With hands-on experience in graphic design tools, I approach projects with a balance of precision and imagination — be it UI/UX design, digital campaigns, or visual storytelling.

 ### 🌱 Mindset
 Open to new challenges, eager to learn, and driven to create value, I’m excited about shaping the future of tech — one idea at a time.